 Do it as soon as you can

-The longer you leave it, the worst it will become.
+The longer you leave it, the worse it will become.
 One of the reasons why is that once we start to stop having all of these important conversations with our partner (and have them in our own heads instead), we actually start the grieving process of the relationship.
 I cannot stress enough how essential it is to talk and to voice the problem constructively.

 Create a communicative environment